J1rk0s/MaturitaController/README.md

 MCU (D5) -> RGB_LED (RED) <br>
 MCU (D6) -> RGB_LED (GREEN) <br>
 MCU (GND) -> RGB_LED (GND) <br>

+## Building the firmware
+### Using VS Code [PlatformIO] (RECOMENDED)
+* Download the firmware repository
+* Open the downloaded repository in PlatformIO
+* Press compile in the bottom tray (Icon looks like a checkmark)
+* Once the code has been compiled, you can press the upload button (Icon looks like an arrow pointing right)
+* Once uploaded, you can enjoy your new controller

 ## Prototype
 ![prototype](./images/prototype.png)